-To ensure that the height of buildings respects the existing or preferred neighbourhood character. ~ Standard Assessment The maximum building height should not exceed the maximum height specified in the zone, schedule to the zone or an overlay that applies to the land. ✓
+To ensure that the height of buildings respects the existing or preferred neighbourhood character. ~ Standard Assessment The maximum building height should not exceed the maximum height specified in the zone, schedule to the zone or an overlay that applies to the land. ~

-Clause 55.03-3 (B8) Site Coverage
+Clause 55.03-3 (B8) Site C

-Objective Ass sessment
+Objective Assessment

-To ensure that the site coverage respects the existing or preferred neighbourhood character and responds to the features of the site. • ✓
+To ensure that the site cover neighbourhood character a · •

 Standard

 Proposed Required Assessment

-65.44% 60%
+65.44% 60% ×